 LAUNCESTON'S KEY CHALLENGES Affordability The rise in housing costs since 2019 has intensified.
 It is now harder to find affordable rental accommodation and homes for purchase.
 Growing inequality Launceston is experiencing housing inequality.
 People on lower incomes are facing escalating disadvantage.
 Housing insecurity impacts social cohesion and economic participation.
 Shortage of new homes A lack of forward planning and new infrastructure have limited development and pushed growth to suburbs that are further from the services of Launceston.
 Lack of diversity In terms of housing, one size does not fit all.
 Most new housing in Launceston continues to be detached houses on single lots.
-Not all retired and young people necessarily desire this kind of home but have trouble finding other options.
+Not all people necessarily desire this kind of home but have trouble finding other options that are accessible, manageable and cost-effective.